Platform design · Vimeo · 2016–2025

 Full granular control

-Every element — colors, layout, typography, section order — fully editable.
-Maximum creator flexibility, matched by maximum complexity.
+Every element (colors, layout, typography, section order) fully editable.
+Maximum flexibility for creators, but also maximum complexity.

 ✕ Rejected — Cognitive overload